Ica-Software/Ica-Skinned-Mesh-Docs/docs/getting-started.md

 of a manager object that don't unload between scene switches.

 - A mesh filter and mesh renderer components will be added to object.
-These are necessary to render the skinned mesh, since IcaSMR only handle the skinning part, do not render itself.
+These are necessary to render the skinned mesh, since Ica Skinner only handle the skinning part, does not render itself.

 - To change blend shape values, user should use the built in SMR inspector.